iamj3nny/Awesome-Sex-Toy-Hacking/README.md

 # Awesome-Sex-Toy-Hacking
 A repo to give material and resources on hacking/exploiting sex toys.
+Sex toy hacking is pretty much just IoT hacking, but funnier.

 ## Recommended Pre-Rrequisites:
 ### Electronics/Circuits: